coding-jn/Simple-Palindrome/README.md

 # Simple Palindrome 💬

-Simple application using Node.js and Express.js to check whether a word is a palindrome.
+Check whether a word is a palindrome using Node.js and Express.js.

 **Live Demo:** <i>Demo to be created</i>